Ask Arthur is now on Chrome: detect scam ads and dodgy sellers on Facebook

 You've seen the ads.
 Some bloke who looks like a famous Australian spruiking a crypto scheme.
 A Marketplace listing for a suspiciously cheap iPhone.
 A buyer in Messenger asking you to "verify your PayID" before they pay.

 These scams don't start in your bank account.
 They start in your Facebook feed, your inbox, your group chats.
-By the time your bank flags something, the money's already gone.
+The platforms aren't catching them at the source — Meta's ad-review system passes thousands of scam ads a day, Marketplace doesn't verify sellers, Messenger isn't watching for known PayID patterns.

 Nobody is watching the place where scams actually begin.
 Until now.